shoman2/Quantum/README.md

 # Quantum

-This is folder for my quantum algorithms notebooks and associated material As of Feb 2019 it includes the notebook and hand-written notes from Quantum Computing MasterClass in Zürich on January 31
+This is folder for my quantum algorithms notebooks and associated material.
+As of Feb 2019 it includes the notebook and hand-written notes from Quantum Computing MasterClass in Zürich on January 31